 Non-economic damages include incalculable or subjective losses, such as:

 The law provides no formula for placing a dollar value on any of these non-economic damages, and so it is ultimately up to a jury to determine what they are worth.
-In order to maximize your claim, a personal injury attorney will make sure the insurance company knows exactly how your life has been turned upside-down, and our law firm is here to help recover compensation for each type of non-economic damages legally available.
+In order to maximize your claim, a personal injury attorney will make sure the insurance company knows exactly how your life has been turned upside-down, and our medical negligence lawyers in Yonkers are here to help recover compensation for each type of non-economic damages legally available.